 · SA Health

 · Australasian Faculty of Occupational and Environmental Medicine

 · Environmental Health Australia

-Specific Course RequirementsStudents may undertake a field trip or a workplace visit to illustrate the hazards and preventive approaches.
-This will depend on availability.
-If the field trip is arranged it is expected that students attend, it is a mandatory requirement of the course as it is a structured learning activity.
-However, if for medical or genuine compassionate reasons a student is unable to attend the field visit, an alternative learning assessment will be available.
+Specific Course RequirementsStudents will undertake a field trip and a workplace visit to illustrate the hazards and preventive approaches.
 The University’s standard insurance policy will cover students for these activities as they are linked to a credit bearing course.

 Small Group Discovery ExperienceN/A

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.